AmitGujar/Electro-Converter/README.md

 ### Electro Converter is an Electron-based Desktop Application which allows some Mathematical Conversions like Temperature, Speed, Light, and Weight.
 Currently this calculator only supports only Four Conversions, More Features will be added in future builds.

-### Note - Installer for Mac will available in future.
+### Note - Support for Linux & Mac will available in future.

 ### How To Install